 I would recommend the tests to anyone, I really thought they were great.
 If you have really high cholesterol results or really low vitamin results then they give you tips on how to lower / higher them and then suggest you retest in three months to see if it has changed.

-As I mentioned above, I did buy this test so I’m not working with Thriva in anyway, I just thought I would share with you as it’s a really interesting thing to do.
+As I mentioned above, I did buy this Thriva home blood test so I’m not working with them in anyway, I just thought I would share with you as it’s a really interesting thing to do.
 You can view their packages here.

 And here is the video I made..